SummersRemote/xmlToJSON/README.md

  ```
 Usage
 -----
-There aren't any options, as of right now.
-Simple instantiate the parser and use.
+To get started, Simply instantiate the parser and use.
  ```javascript
   var parser = new xmlToJSON.Parser();         // instantiate the parser